 Bumblefoot is a necrotizing or purulent infection involving the distal interphalangeal soft tissues and sometimes the joint.
-The incidence is usually sporadic, but up to 25% of the flock may be affected.
+The incidence is usually sporadic, but as much as 25% of the flock may be affected.

 Foot abscesses often develop when the soil and pastures are wet or frozen.
 The disease causes an acute lameness that is usually restricted to one foot, which the sheep will not place on the ground.
 It may be possible to express necrotic material through an opening in the interdigital skin caused by the bacterial invasion, but more commonly the swollen sinuses break open and drain at one or more points above the coronet.
 If this does not occur, the swelling will have to be lanced.
 In some instances, movement of the affected digit is exaggerated, indicating that the ligaments about the distal interphalangeal joint have ruptured.
 Displacement of the digit during locomotion and permanent deformity are likely in those cases.